squidmarks/packagecleaner/telegram.md

-*bold \*Welcome to the Package Cleaner bot!*
+Welcome to the Package Cleaner bot!

-Here are the commands you can use with the Package Cleaner bot:
+Here are the commands you can use:
 /clean - this will start the defaulte 20min cleaning cycle /clean 30 - start a cleaning cycle with a specific duration (5-60min) /abort or /stop - stop a cleaning process that is in-progress